 How does "Marine" reflect the Romantic movement in art?

-What symbolic elements can be found in "Marine"?
+What symbolism can be found in "Marine"?

-How has "Marine" been received by critics and art historians?
+How has "Marine" been received by art critics and historians?